The best Mrs Hinch cleaning tips all in one place, plus the best cleaning products for your home according to the the cleaning queen herself!

-She also revealed that – once she has finished ironing her duvet cover, pillow cases and fitted sheets – she then places Lenor’s tumble dryer sheets in with her clean bedding, to keep it fresh when it’s time to change them.
+She also revealed that – once she has finished ironing her duvet cover, pillow cases and fitted sheets – she then places Lenor tumble dryer sheets (£3) in with her clean bedding, to keep it fresh when it’s time to change them.

-Make sure your curtains look their best with this toilet roll trick
+6. Make curtains look their best with this toilet roll trick

 We know what you’re thinking – how can toilet roll make my curtains look great?
 But bear with us!
-According to Mrs Hinch, empty toilet rolls can be brilliant for ensuring the pleats in your curtains are neat and uniform, and properly spaced out.
+According to Mrs Hinch, empty toilet rolls can be brilliant for ensuring the pleats in your curtains are neat, uniform and properly spaced out.

 All you need to do is start with at least ten empty toilet rolls.
 Then, cut them open down the length of the roll, so they’re easy to pop on and off your curtain rail.

 Then, simply place a roll between each curtain ring, to ensure the pleat falls nicely and neatly.
 Mrs Hinch says you can also cut the toilet rolls to size, depending on how big or small you want the gaps between pleats to be.
 It’s also recommended to tape the toilet rolls back up after hanging them, so that they don’t fall down when you draw the curtains at night, or open them in the morning.